Overview of Home Assistant capabilities

 - Manually trigger an automation from the Automations page.

-- Observe actions and logs.
+- Watch the actions and logs.
 Each automation run creates a log entry.

-- For presence or network triggers, simulate the condition by disconnecting a device or disabling Wi‑Fi briefly.
+- For presence or network triggers, simulate the condition by disconnecting a device or briefly disabling Wi‑Fi.

-If an automation does not run, check triggers and conditions and view the automation trace.
+If an automation does not run, check the triggers and conditions and look at the automation trace.

 Expected outcomes